 For this study, all data were retrieved from version 2.2 of the Medical Information Mart for Intensive Care IV (MIMIC-IV) database.
 MIMIC-IV is a large publicly available electronic health record (EHR) database containing 299,712 patients, 431,231 hospital admissions, and 73,181 ICU stays.
 The database, sourced from an EHR system of the hospital and a clinical information system of the ICU, includes all deidentified medical records corresponding to patients admitted to an ICU or the emergency department of the Beth Israel Deaconess Medical Center (BIDMC) between 2008 and 2019.

 A total of 5,655 patients in MIMIC-IV who underwent CABG were identified using the Ninth and Tenth Revisions of the International Classification of Diseases (ICD-9 code 361 and ICD-10 code 021).
-The final cohort was formed using the following exclusion criteria: (a) patients who were not transferred to ICU at the primary CABG hospital admission or transferred more than 1 day after surgery; (b) patients who died at the primary CABG hospital admission; (c) patients who did not have CVP measurements during the post-surgical ICU stay.
-As demonstrated in Figure \ref{fig:cohortselection}, 4,962 patients were finally selected for our analysis.
+A full list of collected variables, including general demographics, clinical characteristics, and time-varying measurements, is provided in Section B of the Web-based supporting materials.
+The final cohort was formed using the following exclusion criteria: (a) patients who were not transferred to the ICU during the primary CABG hospital admission or were transferred more than one day after surgery; (b) patients who died during the primary CABG admission; and (c) patients without CVP measurements during the first 24 hours of their postoperative ICU stay.
+As shown in Figure \ref{fig:cohortselection}, 4,961 patients were retained for analysis.